MichaelGAttia/GeoBorehole3D-ArcGIS-Toolbox/README.md

 **GeoBorehole3D** is a custom **ArcGIS Python Toolbox (.pyt)** designed to automate the visualization and creation of 3D geological models from borehole data.

-This tool allows users to:
+This tool enables users to:
 - Import borehole CSV data and create 3D point features.
-- Convert borehole points to 3D features using elevation attributes.
+- Convert borehole points into 3D features using elevation attributes.
-- Interpolate subsurface layers using **Empirical Bayesian Kriging 3D** (EBK3D).
+- Interpolate subsurface layers using **Empirical Bayesian Kriging 3D (EBK3D)**.

-The workflow helps visualize stratigraphic indicators, lithology, or other vertical attributes in a fully 3D environment within ArcGIS Pro.
+The workflow provides a robust approach for visualizing stratigraphy, lithology, or other vertical subsurface attributes directly in **ArcGIS Pro**.

 ---